Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: General Perturbations Equations

 The equations of motion are the \textit{Eulerian} perturbation of the Einstein field equations, and the \textit{Lagrangian} perturbation of the conservation of the stress-energy tensor and the baryon number current, i.e.,

-The equation for conservation of the stress-energy tensor can be decomposed into its parallel and perpendicular components, whose resulting equation is equivalent to simply taking the Lagrangian variation of Eqs.~\eqref{eq:para} and \eqref{eq:perp} respectively.
+The equation for conservation of the stress-energy tensor can be decomposed into components parallel and perpendicular to the four velocity, whose resulting equation is equivalent to simply taking the Lagrangian variation of Eqs.~\eqref{eq:para} and \eqref{eq:perp} respectively.

 We now consider the fact that we study perturbations about equilibrium backgrounds, which include a static and spherically symmetric star, and a stationary and axisymmetric star.
 For an equilibrium configuration, all the viscous fluxes are identically zero, and thus, $\mathscr E=\mathscr P=\mathscr Q^\mu=\pi^{\mu\nu}=0$ (recalling that these are background quantities).
 Their perturbations, however, are not necessarily zero.
 Similarly, the quantities $\sigma^{\mu\nu},\Theta$, and $\nabla_\mu\varphi$ must vanish in the equilibrium background, and also